MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/initializing-the-microsoft-exchange-data-source-driver.md

 When you install the Microsoft Exchange Data Source driver, the Setup program writes a set of default values to the Microsoft Windows Registry in the Engines and ISAM Formats subkeys.
 You should not modify these settings directly; use the setup program for your application to add, remove, or change these settings.
 The following sections describe initialization and ISAM Format settings for the Microsoft Exchange Data Source driver.

-## Microsoft Exchange Data Source Initialization Settings
+## Microsoft Exchange Data Source initialization settings

 The **Access Connectivity Engine\\Engines\\Exchange** folder includes initialization settings for the Aceexch.dll driver, used for external access to Microsoft Outlook and Microsoft Exchange folders.
 The only entry in this folder is the following: